dact-chant/PyCantus/docs/source/development_docs.md

 - `_has_melody (bool)`: True if the chant has a melody, False otherwise.
 - `melody_object (Melody)`: If the chant has a melody, this should be an instance of the Melody class representing the chant's melody once created.

+The \* signals that such attribute always has some value (is not equal to `None` or empty string `''`).

+Here we would like to point out the inconsistency in filling the data fields among source databases.

 #### Functional attributes:
 - `locked (bool)`: Indicates whether the object is locked for editing.
 If True, no attributes can be modified.